jcfdeb/py-phone-caller/doc/fedora34-server-with-podman_though-ansible.md

 db_password: 'Use-A-Secure-Password-Here' # The password for the PostgreSQL 'py-phone-caller' user.
 [...]
 ```

+In order to install the '**py-phone-caller**' we need to run the *ansible-playbook*, as the following example.

 * Output of the ``` ansible-playbook --connection=local --limit=127.0.0.1 --inventory=127.0.0.1, ansible_py-phone-caller/py-phone-caller-podman.yml```
   command.